-As a non-traditional MS4, the Department's audiences for this minimum measure are Department employees, contractors working on construction projects within the Department's right of way, and the public who use Department facilities.
-Because of the diverse nature of the audiences, several avenues for public involvement and participation have been selected to implement this measure.
-The SWMP will be posted on the Department website and public notice of the plan will be published in a newspaper of statewide circulation.
+The Department's audiences for this MCM are Department employees, contractors working on construction projects within the Department's right of way, and the public who use Department facilities.
+Because of the diverse nature of the audiences, several avenues for public involvement and participation have been selected to implement this MCM.
+The SWMP is posted on the Department website and public notice of the plan will be published in a newspaper of statewide circulation.
 This will give the general public, employees, and contractors the opportunity to review the document and submit comments.

-Within the Department, the NPDES Standing Committee will continue to be the focal point for oversight of the AHTD storm water program since it brings together representatives from the functional areas within the Department involved in activities which can impact storm water discharges.
-This group includes designers, construction staff and field personnel, maintenance staff and field personnel, utilities, and facilities management, among others.
-This diversity insures the major stakeholders in storm water management within the Department have joint ownership of the Program.
+Within the Department, the NPDES Standing Committee will continue to provide oversight of the ARDOT stormwater program.
+The committee brings together representatives from various functional areas within the Department involved in activities that can impact stormwater discharges.
+This group includes designers, construction staff, maintenance staff, utilities, facilities management, field personnel, and others.
+This diversity ensures major stakeholders in stormwater management within the Department have joint ownership of the program.

 The general public is afforded the opportunity to partner with the Department in pollution prevention and remediation through two programs.
-The first is the AHTD Litter Hotline whereby the public can report littering to the Arkansas Highway Police, resulting in a letter to the suspected violator.
-The second is the Adopt A Highway Program which encourages groups of citizens to adopt a section of roadway and remove litter from the area on a periodic basis.
+The first is the ARDOT Litter Hotline and website whereby the public can report littering to the Arkansas Highway Police, resulting in a letter to the suspected violator.
+The second is the Adopt-A-Highway Program which encourages groups of citizens to adopt a section of roadway and remove litter from the area on a periodic basis.

-Since the majority of earth disturbing activities within the Department's right of way are performed by contractors, their involvement in storm water management is important to the success of the program.
-The Department has pre-construction conferences for contracted projects which have District oversight so the contractor and Department personnel may coordinate their plan for compliance with the Construction Storm Water Permit on each project.
-This allows potential problems to be identified before work commences and gives the contractor a voice in the Storm Water Pollution Prevention Plan (SWPPP) implementation.
+Since the majority of earth disturbing activities within the Department's right of way is performed by contractors, their involvement in stormwater management is important to the program's success.
+The Department has pre-construction conferences for contracted projects, which have District oversight; so the contractor and Department personnel can coordinate on each project and comply with the Construction Stormwater General Permit.
+This compliance includes the Stormwater Pollution Prevention Plan (SWPPP) and addressing potential pollutant problems with the contractor before work commences.
+This allows potential problems to be identified before work commences and gives the contractor a voice in the SWPPP implementation.

-The success of this minimum measure is generally subjective but BMPs with quantifiable goals will be judged individually based on actual versus planned achievements.
+The success of this MCM is measured using BMPs with quantifiable goals based on actual versus planned achievements.
 Each BMP will be assessed before the submission of the annual report to determine if there is any evidence that the practice needs to be revised or replaced.